annotation/text-fabric/docs/About/apps.md

 ### config.yaml

 Settings to feed the advanced API for this app.
-See `tf.applib.settings`.
+See `tf.advanced.settings`.

 ### app.py